prantiknoor/frontend-mentor-challenges/3-column-preview-card-component/README.md

 By doing this project, I learned more about Responsive design.

-I used `nth-of-type` seoudo selector
+I used `nth-of-type` pseudo selector

 ```css
 .card > .column:nth-of-type(1) {